The silent killer that has a cure

 Tattooing or body piercing done without adequately sterilized equipment

 If you think you could be at risk for either hepatitis B or C, it is important to get tested.
 If you are unsure of your status, please talk to your primary care physician.
-Visit the Centers for Disease Control and Prevention or World Hepatitis Alliance websites for the latest information on global efforts to eliminate hepatitis.

 Don’t miss important information on other National Health Observances